arianna-stech/LLMDatapoisoning-Thesis-Stech/README.md

 ## What's here

+### Interactive dashboard
+- `index.html` — self-contained, Chart.js via CDN.
+Ready to deploy.
+Filters by claim and persona; all views update live.
+Copilot now sits at the bottom of the ranking chart and is highlighted green as the technically-best performer (tiebreaker = fewer false repetitions).
+Includes a dedicated naming-the-game section with two interactive charts (by model, by persona).

 ### Static PNGs (300 DPI, FT/Economist editorial style)
 1. `01_ranking.png` — Ranking of the 11 models by fail rate.
 Dashed line = 25% cross-industry baseline.
 Inline callout flags Copilot as technically the best performer: its 8.3% fail rate is entirely declines — it never repeats a Kremlin-aligned claim.
 2. `02_outcome_stack.png` — Full outcome composition: Debunk (green) / False (red) / Decline (amber).
 Right-hand column shows the total fail rate (red + amber).